adityajha2007/portia-project-adityaJha/README.md

 # portia-wemakedevs-hackathon-project-by-adityaJha

-# PortiaAI Implementation Analysis: Comprehensive Feature Documentation
+# Dev-Assist- PortiaAI Implementation Analysis: Comprehensive Feature Documentation

 This document provides a technical analysis of four distinct PortiaAI workflow implementations, highlighting the framework's capabilities and their practical applications in software development environments.

+### Setup
+1. Clone the repository and select this folder.
+2. Create a `.env` and add your API keys to it.
+3. Install the dependencies from `requirements.txt`
+4. You may need to install some other dependencies based on the API key you're using

 portia-project-adityaJha/

-├── README.md # This file
+├── README.md` # This file

 ├── requirements.txt # Python dependencies

 ├── PlanA-Code-analysis.py

 ├── PlanB-deepresearch.py

 ├── PlanC-customersupport-zendeskticket.py

 ├── PlanD-RAG.py

 ├── Frontend-integrated/

-│ └── Streamlit-frontend-with-PlanC-customersupport.py
+│ └── Streamlit-frontend-with-PlanC-customersupport.py   #Has the streamlit implimentation

 ├── ArchitectureDiagrams/

-│ └── ......Diagrams.svg
+│ └── Diagrams.svg

 ---
 ---
 ---